ivoanjo/katacoda-scenarios/diagnose-and-optimize-cpu-performance-with-continuous-profiling/step5.md

-As identified in the previous step, we want to cache the credits information, rather than re-reading it from the database on every new request.

-To do so:

-1. Open the main `movies-api-java` source file:

-  `dd-continuous-profiler-dash2021/src/main/java/movies/Server.java`{{open}}

-2. Replace the `CREDITS` supplier with a version that caches (_memoizes_) the credits:

-  <pre class="file" data-filename="dd-continuous-profiler-dash2021/src/main/java/movies/Server.java" data-target="insert" data-marker="CREDITS = Server::loadCredits">CREDITS = Suppliers.memoize(Server::loadCredits)</pre>

-3. Re-run the application using:

-   `cd /root/lab/dd-continuous-profiler-dash2021 && ./gradlew run`{{execute interrupt T2}} (👆_Double click_)
+Let's revisit the problematic task: getting movie credits, for all movies with _Jurassic_ in their title.

-4. Run `curl` to repeat our query:
+1. Run `curl` to query for this information:

   `time curl http://localhost:8081/credits?q=jurassic | jq`{{execute T1}}

-  Observe that the performance of the endpoint, as measured using `time`, has now improved.

-5. Locate the fixed request on the <a href="https://app.datadoghq.com/apm/traces" target="_datadog">Datadog APM Traces</a> page
+2. Browse to the <a href="https://app.datadoghq.com/apm/traces" target="_datadog">Datadog APM Traces</a> page and find the request.

-and confirm that no database queries are needed to generate a response to this endpoint.
+3. **Presented Live**: _What can we learn from the traced request using APM Traces?_

 ---

-Proceed to the next step to investigate another problematic request.
+Proceed to the next step to fix this performance issue on `movies-api-java`.